IBM/ibm-satellite-storage/config-templates/redhat/local-volume/4.5/README.md

-### How to use the template to delopy local-volume on a Satellite Cluster?
+### How to use the template to deploy local-volume on a Satellite Cluster?

 #### Pre-reqs
 - The cluster worker nodes (hosts) should have an additional free disk.